 After Completing the Form

-You will receive notification within 5-10 business days of your form submission via your CNM email on whether you have met the requirements and are approved for registration.
+You will receive notification within 5-10 business days of your form submission via your CNM email on whether you have met the requirements.

 If you are notified that you DO NOT meet minimum requirements, you will be notified of which requirements have not been met.
 You are encouraged to review your academic records to confirm missing requirements.
 If you are able to meet the missing requirements before the form deadline, you will be able to re-submit the form in order to be screened again.